How Much Does Electricity Cost in Your State?

 In this article, we’ll explore the cost of electricity in each state and how it affects your monthly electricity bill.

-Use the electricity price chart below to see the average cost of electricity per kWh in your state.
+Use the map below to see the average cost of electricity per kWh in your state.

 Which states have the highest electric rates?

 Hawaii consistently has the highest utility electricity rates in the country due largely to its reliance on imported petroleum for over 80% of its electricity generation.
-As of September 2023, the average price of electricity was 41.52 cents per kilowatt-hour – nearly 10 cents higher than the next closest state (29.25 c/kWh in Connecticut).
+Heading into 2025, the average price of electricity is more than 41 cents per kilowatt-hour – 11 cents higher than the next closest states.

 Top 10 states with the highest electricity rates: